Sign in

 Another incredible outing for the Sporting CP striker saw him score five goals and assist one in two games for Sweden, ensuring he finished as the UEFA Nations League Group stage top scorer with nine goals.

-In addition to scoring goals, Gyokeres is also the top assister with four, taking his goal contributions to 13 in six games, taking all the opportunity to impress in the League C, to see Sweden gain promotion to the company of more worthy opponents.
+In addition to scoring goals, Gyokeres is also the top assister with four, taking his goal contributions to 13 in six games, taking every opportunity to impress in the League C, to see Sweden gain promotion to the company of more worthy opponents.

 Antonio Nusa and Erling Haaland of Norway

-The duo were directly involved in nine goals in two games as Norway thrashed Slovenia and Kazakhstan on their way to finish top of Group 3 of the UEFA Nations League B.
+The duo were directly involved in nine goals in two games as Norway thrashed Slovenia and Kazakhstan on their way to finishing top of Group 3 of the UEFA Nations League B.

 Nusa scored a brace while Erling Haaland scored one and set up another in a 4-1 win over Slovenia, before a Haaland hat-trick and a Nusa goal and assist sealed a 5-1 win over a helpless Kazakhstan.

-Nusa, in particular was joy to watch with his dribblings and playmaking.
+Nusa, in particular, was a joy to watch with his dribbling and playmaking.
 He completed 12 dribbles in the two games combined, taking his total to 26, the most in League B.

 Erling Haaland, with four goals, including his 25th career hat-trick, takes his total to seven, making him the top scorer of the UEFA Nations League group stage.